 Working closely with BES, PBSC presented a glass door meeting AstraZeneca’s required standard.
-Having a stainless-steel slider arm that linked to a hygienic stainless-steel circular door rail with a dry-running liner bearing, manufactured from a water-resistant plastic compound.
+Having a stainless-steel slider arm that is linked to a hygienic stainless-steel circular door rail with a dry-running liner bearing, manufactured from a water-resistant plastic compound.

 With the demand for Zoladex which was first launched in 1987 and has become available in more than 100 countries, PBSC with BES, contributed to the continued Zoladex manufacturing, giving a sterile facility the cleanroom products needed to help increase efficiency.

 Amanda Tebble – Architectural Design Sales Specialist for PBSC:

 “I was very happy to be involved in such a globally well-known pharmaceutical company and their new facility”